 - 1 teaspoon instant espresso powder (or finely ground coffee)

-Add all of the ingredients minus the granola to a blender and blend until smooth.
+Add all of the ingredients, minus the granola, to a blender and blend until smooth.
 Pour into a glass and top with desired amount of granola.
-Feel free to also add slices of banana and cacao nibs to the topping as well.